sharma1981/liteExchange/documentation/README_CodeDetails.md

 - Ability to set thread stack size , neither Boost nor C++11 threads can do this.

+- Ability to set thread priority , neither Boost nor C++11 threads can do this.

 - To provide an OOP way to pin threads to CPU cores, setting thread names and also associating static methods with the thread class such as concurrent::Thread::isHyperThreading.

 Regarding setting names for threads , this is how it looks in GDB debugger on Linux :